2025 Colorado wildfires: Summary

 At the start of the 2025 fire season, Colorado officials forecasted a mixed to above-normal fire risk, with expectation of around 6,000 wildfires burning approximately 160,000 acres in an average year.

 By mid-summer, extreme drought and heat across western Colorado had fueled rapid fire growth.
 The Lee Fire, ignited by lightning on August 2 near Meeker, surged to over 100,000 acres within a week, becoming one of the largest in state history.
 In parallel, the Elk Fire, also in the Meeker area, burned over 14,000 acres before reaching full containment.

 Other significant fires included the South Rim Fire in Black Canyon of the Gunnison National Forest, started July 10 by lightning, which burned 4,232 acres and destroyed several visitor structures before reaching full containment on September 18.

 Across the Western Slope, multiple lightning-caused blazes consumed tens of thousands of additional acres, straining suppression resources.

 Smoke from the fires has degraded air quality across much of the state, prompting health advisories and complicating firefighting efforts.

-Even as containment efforts have progressed in many areas, several fires continue burning into the fall.
-The 2025 Colorado wildfire season (as of October) has already produced several historic-scale blazes and remains active and evolving.